idarahu/DE-project/FinalReport.md

 performance.
 Thus, this project used the official Postgres with indexes without the Citus extension.

+PostgreSQL is an open-source object-relational database solution with a solid background, up-to-date documentation, popularity across top-tech companies and a strong community.

+The database supports various data types, including JSON/JSONB; all the innovations come from Postgres extensions.
+It has different optimisation tools for analytical queries, such as indexes and table partitioning.

 **Swifter**

 [Swifter](https://github.com/jmcarpenter2/swifter) library was used in pair with Pandas library for loading and transforming the datasets.
 It adds multicore usage for different pandas dataframe core transformation functions.

-**PostgreSQL**

-PostgreSQL is an open-source object-relational database solution with a solid background, up-to-date documentation, popularity across top-tech companies and a strong community.

-The database supports various data types, including JSON/JSONB; all the innovations come from Postgres extensions.
-It has different optimisation tools for analytical queries, such as indexes12 and table partitioning13.

 ## Part 3.
 Graph Database